2017 Domaine Dupeuble, Beaujolais AC, Burgundy, France

 About this wine

 Domaine Dupeuble has been producing wine almost continuously since 1512.
 The Dupeuble family took over in 1919.
-Today, their wines are made by Ghislaine Dupeuble, one of the very few women – and the youngest ever – recipient of the Chevalier de l’Ordre du Mérite Agricole.
+Today, their wines are made by Ghislaine Dupeuble, one of the very few women – and the youngest ever – recipients of the Chevalier de l’Ordre du Mérite Agricole.
 The prestigious award recognizes her for her contribution to the preservation of France’s agricultural resources.

-As for this Beaujolais, in the glass you’ll find shimmering sheer ruby red color for the eyes, and purple violets, black plums, and dark red cherries for the nose.
+As for this Beaujolais, in the glass you’ll find a shimmering sheer ruby red color for the eyes, and purple violets, black plums, and dark red cherries for the nose.
 This is followed by flavors of juicy plums and tart cranberries on a backdrop of aromas of dark soil.
 This is a lighter bodied bright wine with tannins are tight on the front of the palate and soften as the wine opens.
 It is very drinkable now, but will also likely develop well over the coming few years.

 Being light and bright means this wine can play well with a variety of foods that many consider the territory of white wines… fish, foul, and salty savories.
 I enjoyed this Beaujolais with a meal of halibut crusted with a blend of sundried tomatoes, anchovies, capers, and olives with panko, served over garden-fresh chard.
 You could easily create a vegetarian, even vegan, spin on the flavor profile by dropping the anchovies and substituting more garden vegetables and/or hearty grains for the halibut.